seb-ma/MMM-IT8951/README.md

 It opens MagicMirror² page on a Chrome browser (with Puppeteer) and observe each DOM update.
 Periodically, the e-ink is fully refreshed and partially refreshed on DOM update.

-The IT8951 is typically used by some Waveshare epaper screens.
+The IT8951 is typically used by some Waveshare e-paper screens.

 ## Using the module

 To use this module, add the following configuration block to the modules array in the `config/config.js` file:

 ```js
 var config = {
 	modules: [